The connectivity at infinity of a manifold and $L^{q,p}$-Sobolev inequalities: Sobolev inequalities, volume and hyperbolicity of ends

 which, in turn, implies the non-uniform estimate

 for every $R\geq1$ and for some constant $C=\left( 4^{-1}S_{q,p} \mathrm{vol}\left( B_{1}\left( o\right) \right) ^{1/q}\right) ^{p}>0$.
-In particular $\mathrm{vol}\left( M\right) =+\infty$ and at least one of the ends of $M$ has infinite volume.
+In particular $\mathrm{vol}(M) =+\infty$ and at least one of the ends of $M$ has infinite volume.

-In order to extend this conclusion to each of the ends we can use a uniform volume estimate due to Carron, \cite{C-Spectral} (see also \cite{H-NA}) which we state in the form suitable for our purposes.
+In order to extend this conclusion to each individual end we can use a uniform volume estimate whose principle can be traced back to papers by G. Carron, \cite{C-Spectral} and K. Akutagawa \cite{akutagawa}, see also \cite[lemma 2.2 ]{H-NA} and \cite[theorem 3.1.5]{scoste}.
+We state this estimate in a form suitable for our purposes.

-\begin{proposition} Let $E$ be an an end of the complete manifold $M$ with respect to the compact set $K$ and assume that the $L^{q,p}$-Sobolev inequality (\ref{lqp-sobolev}) holds on $E$, for some $q>p\geq1$.
-Then there exist positive constants $C_{1}$ and $C_{2}$ depending only on $p,q$ and $S_{q,p}$ such that, for every geodesic ball $B_{R}(x_{0})\subset E$
+\begin{proposition} Let $E$ be an end of the complete manifold $M$ with respect to the compact set $F$ and assume that the $L^{q,p}$-Sobolev inequality (\ref{lqp-sobolev}) holds on $E$, for some $q>p\geq1$.
+Then there exists positive constant $C_{1}$ depending only on $p,q$ and $S_{q,p}$ such that, for every geodesic ball $B_{R}(x_{0})\subset E$